biswajitdhar76/Task_Manager/README.md

 # Task-Manager
-An App which manages all tasks of an user.
+An App that manages all tasks of an user.
+It has two features.
+Like,
+     1> Add New_Task.
+     2> Delete / Terminate Tasks.